mengbinhao/jack-note/docs/english/NPR.md

   - drill n/v
   - mediterranean n

-  > It must have been a slip of the tongue
   > At the heart of this dispute are two very different pictures of the eastern Mediterranean

 - 2020.7.16